Nicaragua Wedding Traditions Cultural Wedding Guide 2025

 - Plant gifts: Fruit trees or herbs for the garden

-- Modern registries: 40% now use store registries
+- Modern registries: Store registries are increasingly common

 Regional Wedding Variations